Pixellot/data-api-docs/docs/data-api/guides/logging-process-flow.md

 - If quality is insufficient or large portions are missing, job may be failed
 - If quality is sufficient, logging proceeds
 - SLA timeframes:
-  - Basic breakdown: 4-8 hours from video availability
-  - Complex breakdown: Up to 12+ hours depending on complexity and queue load
+  - Priority 1: 12 hours for logging
+  - Priority 2: 24 hours for logging
+  - Priority 3: 48 hours for logging

 ### Job Completion
 - Logger marks job as complete